August 7th, 2019

 Image Widget Crop (IWC)

 IWC provides an interface for using the features of the Crop API.
-This element provides an UX for using a crop on all fields images or file elements.
-Utilizing this module allows you to crop the same image by “Crop type” configured.
-This is very useful for editorial sites or media management sites.
+This element offers a UX for using a crop on all field images or file elements.
+Utilizing this module allows you to crop the same image by “Crop type” configured, which is very useful for editorial sites or media management sites.
 Here is a demo video.

 Focal Point (FP)

 FP allows you to specify the portion of an image that is most important.
-This information can be used when the image is cropped or cropped and scaled so that you don't, for example, end up with an image that cuts off the subject's head.
+You can use this information when the image is cropped or cropped and scaled so that you don't end up with an image that cuts off the subject's head.
 A video is available that will walk you through setup.
-Note: this video was created before there was a dedicated field widget for focal point.
+Note: this video was created before there was a dedicated field widget for the focal point.
 Make sure you choose the "Image (Focal Point)" in the form display for your entity.

 Setting the focal point for an image

 To set the focal point on an image, go to the content edit form (ex. the node edit form) and upload an image.
 You will notice a cross-hair in the middle of the newly uploaded image.
-Drag this cross-hair to the most important part of your image.
-Alternatively you can click on the important part of your image if dragging seems too daunting.
+Drag this cross-hair to the most critical part of your image.
+Alternatively, you can click on the essential part of your image if dragging seems too daunting.